brightbytes/sql-cms/README.md

 In that application too, it was a pre-requirement-specification Demo Workflow intended to be sufficiently complex for basic validation and testing.

-In and of itself, it's meaningless, but it does provide a few limited examples of how to use this system, and is also used by the test suite.
+In and of itself, it's meaningless, but it does provide a few limited examples of how to use this system, and is itself also used by the test suite.

-Furthermore, after seeding into a production application, it may be used to quickly validate that the deployment succeeded.
+Furthermore, after seeding into a production application, it may be used to quickly validate that the application is working.
 For that purpose, a rake task is provided for uploading the demo files to s3; its usage is as follows:

 ```
+# For this to succeed, the AWS Commandline tools must be installed locally
 rake demo:upload_to_s3['s3://bucket/path/to/files/']
 ```